Duty to rescue: Tunisia

+United States

+In Louisiana, all citizens have a duty to provide reasonable care to another person who has suffered serious bodily harm.

+Vietnam

+In Vietnam, under Article 132 of the Vietnamese penal code, anyone who sees that another person is in a life-threatening situation, but fail to help them despite being capable of doing so, resulting in their death, shall be subject to warning, non-custodial reform for up to 2 years, or imprisonment from 3 months to 2 years.
+Offenders can be sentenced to between 1 and 5 years of imprisonment if that person created the dangerous situation or if that person is legally or professionally obligated to help.
+The penalty rises to 3 to 7 years' imprisonment if two or more people die as a result of the offender's inaction.
+Offenders may also be banned from holding certain posts, practicing certain professions or doing certain jobs for between 1 and 5 years.

 Ethical justifications

 Legal requirements for a duty to rescue do not pertain in all nations, states, or localities.
 However, a moral or ethical duty to rescue may exist even where there is no legal duty to rescue.
 There are a number of potential justifications for such a duty.

 One sort of justification is general and applies regardless of role-related relationships (doctor to patient; firefighter to citizen, etc.).
 Under this general justification, persons have a duty to rescue other persons in distress by virtue of their common humanity, regardless of the specific skills of the rescuer or the nature of the victim's distress.

 These would justify cases of rescue and in fact make such rescue a duty even between strangers.
 They explain why philosopher Peter Singer suggests that if one saw a child drowning and could intervene to save him, they should do so, if the cost is moderate to themselves.
 Damage to their clothing or shoes or how late it might make them for a meeting would be insufficient excuse to avoid assistance.
 Singer goes on to say that one should also attempt to rescue distant strangers, not just nearby children, because globalization has made it possible to do so.

 Specific arguments for such a duty to rescue include, but are not limited to: